ruby-concurrency/concurrent-ruby/README.md

 Concurrent Ruby is also the only Ruby library which provides a full suite of thread safe and immutable variable types and data structures.

+We've also initiated discussion to document [memory model](doc/synchronization.md) of Ruby which would provide consistent behaviour and guarantees on all three of the main Ruby interpreters (MRI/CRuby, JRuby, Rubinius, TruffleRuby).

 ## Features & Documentation

 **The primary site for documentation is the automatically generated